The demand for transplant organs far exceeds the supply of available organs.

 How a Living Liver Donation Works

 Unclear how a living organ donation works?
 Learn about the process for both the liver donor and recipient.
-View Transcript.
+View living donor transcript.

 You must meet minimum requirements before an evaluation at UVA: